USC-IGC/visualization_tools/cortical_surfaces/README.md

 Usage: `stat_brain_surface.py -s {left,right,l,r} -r ROI_FILE
                              -p OUT_PREFIX [-a ATLAS]`

-`stat_brain_surface.py` takes in a spreadsheet or text file (xls, xlsx, csv, tsv, txt) and maps the statistics to the cortical surface.
-One HTML file will be output per statistic column.
+`stat_brain_surface.py` takes in a either a vertex_file (mgh) OR roi_file (xls, xlsx, csv, tsv, txt) and maps the statistics to the cortical surface.
+For ROI files, one HTML file will be output per statistic column.

 required arguments:
 * `-s {left,right,l,r}, --hemisphere {left,right,l,r}`
                         Hemisphere to render
+* `-v VERTEX_FILE, --vertex_file VERTEX_FILE`
+                        FreeSurfer mgh file with vertex-associated statistic.

 * `-r ROI_FILE, --roi_file ROI_FILE`
                         file with regions of interest and associated statistic(s).
 Column headers should be ROI for the